-TRANSFERABILITY: UA, UC, UL, AU
+TRANSFERABILITY:

-Warning: Although we strive to make the transferability information in this document up-to-date and accurate, the student has the final responsibility for ensuring the transferability of this course to Alberta Colleges and Universities.
+This course is considered a University Transferable Course; however, the student has the final responsibility for ensuring the transferability of this course to Alberta Colleges and Universities.

 Please consult the Alberta Transfer Guide for more information.
-You may check to ensure the transferability of this course at Alberta Transfer Guide main page http://www.transferalberta.ca or, if you do not want to navigate through few links, at http://alis.alberta.ca/ps/tsp/ta/tbi/onlinesearch.html?SearchMode=S&step=2
+You may check to ensure the transferability of this course at Alberta Transfer Guide at http://transferalberta.alberta.ca/transferalberta.alberta.ca/transferalberta-search/#/audienceTypeStep

 Grade of D or D+ may not be acceptable for transfer to other post-secondary institutions.
-Students are cautioned that it is their responsibility to contact the receiving institutions to ensure transferability
+Students are cautioned that it is their responsibility to contact the receiving institutions to ensure transferability and transferable grades.